 At Southway Primary School, we recognise the importance of children exercising for a lifetime.

 We understand that regular physical activity has an important contribution to eliminating obesity, alongside a healthy diet.
-At Southway children learnt the fundamental motor skills that enable them to develop the competence that creates confidence and successful participation in a wide range of sports.
+At Southway children learn the fundamental motor skills that enable them to develop the competence that creates confidence and successful participation in a wide range of sports.
 Many activities taught in PE require children to work in groups to solve problems or as a team.
 These opportunities enable our children to develop both leadership and cooperation skills.

 In addition, the United Learning PE and Health Curriculum aims to ensure that pupils: